Hey there! Welcome to my review of the 10 best spinning reels!

 What makes the Penn Battle II 4000 Spinning Reel so tough is its full metal body construction and 6 stainless steel ball bearing system, including an instant anti-reverse bearing.
 It can easily handle hard-fighting saltwater fish like redfish and snapper, and is great for surf fishing.
 It’s recommended that you give it a rinse with fresh water after each use.

 The Battle II spinning reel comes in several sizes, and the 4000 model is in the middle of the pack.
 It handles 165 yards of 12-pound monofilament or 185 yards of 30-pound braid.
-The spool includes a metal superline spool for tying braided line without backing.
+The spool includes a metal superline spool for tying braided lines without backing.
 The only real downside to the Battle II 4000 Spinning Reel is that its all-metal construction makes it heavy, and it can wear you down after a long day of fishing.

 - Exceptionally durable